Citrus Heights Animal Services is committed to providing affordable, compassionate animal services to the citizens of Citrus Heights.

 Stray animals are scanned for microchips, checked for licenses and, when possible, returned to owners all without ever going to a shelter.
 Animals without owner information/who require sheltering are taken to:

-PLACER COUNTY SHELTER
+PLACER COUNTY ANIMAL SERVICES CENTER

 11232 B Avenue